Cantonese Pan Fried Noodles

 Storage Suggestions

 Cantonese noodles taste best right off the pan.
-But if you have leftovers, you can store them in an airtight container for 2 days in the refrigerator.
+However, if you have leftovers, you can store them in an airtight container in the refrigerator for two days.

 Reheat in a microwave.
 They will not be crispy anymore but still delicious.